Monkfish, Anglerfish, White

 Criterion score: 0 info

-ICES advises that when the EU multiannual plan (MAP) for Western waters and adjacent waters is applied, catches in 2020 that correspond to the F ranges in the MAP are between 21,428 tonnes and 42,331 tonnes.
-According to the MAP, catches higher than those corresponding to FMSY (31,798 tonnes) can only be taken under conditions specified in the MAP, while the entire range is considered precautionary when applying the ICES advice rule.
-This is a 3% increase on the previous year because of the increase in the stock biomass.
+ICES advises that when the EU multiannual plan (MAP) for Western Waters and adjacent waters is applied, catches in 2021 that correspond to the F ranges in the MAP are between 23,320 tonnes and 45,996 tonnes.
+According to the MAP, catches higher than those corresponding to FMSY (34,579 tonnes) can only be taken under conditions specified in the MAP, whilst the entire range is considered precautionary when applying the ICES advice rule.
+The advice has increased marginally from last years advice because of the increase in the stock biomass.

-Fishing effort within ‘biologically sensitive areas’ West and South-West of Ireland (7b and j) and in the Celtic Sea (7g and h) must not exceed average annual effort from 1998-2002.
+Council regulation (EC) No. 1954/2003 established measures for the management of fishing effort in ‘biologically sensitive areas’ west of south-west of Ireland (Divisions 7b, 7j) and in the Celtic Sea (Divisions 7g, 7h), whereby effort must not exceed the average annual effort from 1998-2002.

-A Fishery Improvement Project (FIP) in South-West England has made some good progress in tackling some of the main weaknesses in this fishery: reducing discards through Project 50%, and looking into improving understanding of catch composition and survivability of the two species.
+A Fishery Improvement Project (FIP) which was established in April 2017, South-West England, has made some good progress in tackling some of the main weaknesses in this fishery: reducing discard through Project 50%, and looking into improving understanding of catch composition and survivability of the two anglerfish species.
+The FIP covers both species of anglerfish, being caught by gillnet, trammel nets and bottom trawling.
+FIP catches account for ~18% of total catches.
+The comprehensive FIP is in advanced progress at stage 5, with a projected end date of April 2022.

 In the European Union (EU), EU fishing vessels can fish up to 12 nautical miles of any Member State coast, and closer by agreement.
 There is overarching fisheries legislation for all Member States, but implementation varies between fisheries, Member States and sea basins.